pspdada/ubuntu-initializer/README.md

 This is a setup script to automate the setup and provisioning of Ubuntu servers.
 It does the following:

 - Change default repository to Tsinghua Ubuntu Mirror
-- Setup the timezone for the server (Default to "Asia/Jakarta")
+- Setup the timezone for the server
-- Update and upgrade server for first time
+- Update and upgrade the packages on Ubuntu
+- Install some basic packages

 ## Installation